Sports in Maharashtra: Field hockey

 Field hockey is one of the most popular sports in Maharashtra.
 Up to thirty domestic tournaments of the sport are held in a calendar year in Pune alone, such as the All India Bombay Gold Cup Hockey Tournament and the All India Aagha Khan Hockey Tournament.
 The state is home to three hockey clubs playing in different leagues, and was home to a now-defunct club called the Maratha Warriors, who competed in the Premier Hockey League.
 The Mumbai Magicians are based in Mumbai and play in the Hockey India League.
 The Mumbai Marines and the Pune Strykers play in the World Series Hockey.

 Mahindra Hockey Stadium serves as the home venue of the Mumbai Marines and Mumbai Magicians, and used to be the home venue of the Maratha Warriors.
 The stadium hosted the 1982 Men's Hockey World Cup.
 PCMC Hockey Stadium serves as the home venue of the Pune Strykers.

 Many individual Maharashtrian have also contributed to India's hockey legacy.
-Tushar Khandekar is referred to as "the Goal Poacher".
-Hiranna M. Nimal was a silver medalist at the 1962 Asian Games and also represented Maharashtra in many other national and international leagues.
+Tushar Khandker is referred to as "the Goal Poacher".
+Hiranna Nimal was a silver medalist at the 1962 Asian Games and also represented Maharashtra in many other national and international leagues.
 Other notable hockey stars from the state include Dhanraj Pillay and Viren Rasquinha.